Andrew Moray: Death

-The inclusion of Moray the younger's name in these letters is apparently contradicted by a formal inquisition into the affairs of his recently-deceased uncle, Sir William Moray of Bothwell.
+The inclusion of Moray the younger's name in these letters is apparently contradicted by a formal inquisition into the affairs of his recently deceased uncle, Sir William Moray of Bothwell.
 It was held in Berwick-upon-Tweed in November 1300 and determined that Moray the younger was: "slain at Stirling against the king."
-No chronicle source places Moray at Hexham or ascribes to him any role in this raid, which Walter Guisborough's chronicle says was led by Wallace.
-The letters issued to the mayors of Lübeck and Hamburg, and to the prior of Hexham, may, for reasons now unknown and unclear to us, have been issued in Moray's absence.
+In apparent support of this, no chronicle source places Moray at Hexham or ascribes to him any role in this raid, which Walter Guisborough's chronicle says was led by Wallace.
+The letters issued to the mayors of Lübeck and Hamburg, and to the prior of Hexham, may, for reasons now unknown and unclear to us, have been issued in Moray's name but also in his absence.

 In response to these apparently conflicting facts, most historians choose to believe that Moray the younger was wounded at Stirling Bridge, later dying of his injuries sometime around November 1297.

 Legacy

-Andrew Moray the younger's early death has meant that his achievements have not fully received the recognition that they deserve.
-There are no statues or monuments to him.
-Moray's deeds are often obscured by the greater fame of William Wallace.
-Wallace has received more attention, much of which is attributable to the 11,000 line biographical poem, The Acts and Deeds of the Illustrious and Valiant Champion Sir William Wallace, written in the late fifteenth-century reputedly by Scots poet Blind Hary.
-Nevertheless, in the late twentieth century there was increased recognition of Moray's important role in the events of 1297.
+Andrew Moray the younger's early death has meant that his achievements have not been properly recognised.
+There are neither statues nor monuments to him.
+Moray's deeds are invariably obscured by the greater fame of William Wallace, much of which may be traced to the oft dubious content of a 11,000-line biographical poem, The Acts and Deeds of the Illustrious and Valiant Champion Sir William Wallace.
+This was written in the late 15th century reputedly by Scots poet Blind Harry.
+Nevertheless, in the late 20th century, there was increased recognition of the importance of Moray's role in the events of 1297.
 One historian recently described his actions as "the greatest threat to the English government".